aboimpinto/MaterialDesign.Avalonia/README.md

 Convert the MaterialDesign WPF to Avalonia

-# Last release 05.2022
+# Last release v1.33
-* New icons added
+* Update to Avalonia 11

 # Usage